A rider's boot with a spur correctly applied to a horse, a refined cue that does not hurt.

 After every ride with spurs, make it a habit to check your horse’s sides during grooming.
 Run your hands over the areas where your spurs make contact.
 You’re looking for any signs of irritation, like broken hairs, rubs, or scratches.
 In some cases, incorrect use can even cause minor bleeding, especially on horses with sensitive skin.
 Seeing any marks is a red flag.
 It means you need to re-evaluate your leg position, the pressure you're using, or the type of spur itself.
 Well-fitting, high-quality horse tack is essential, but even the best tools can cause harm if not used with care and precision.

-Spotting Changes in Performance and Attitude
+Noticing Changes in Performance and Attitude

 Sometimes, a horse’s discomfort shows up in their work ethic.
 A horse that was once forward-moving might become dull, sluggish, or hesitant to move off your leg.
 This can be a sign that they’re trying to avoid the pressure they anticipate from the spur.
 On the other hand, some horses become anxious, overly reactive, or even dangerous when they reach their pain limit.
 The goal of using spurs is to make your horse more responsive to light touches, not to create fear or resistance.
 If you notice a negative shift in your horse's performance or general attitude under saddle, it’s time to take a step back and assess whether your spurs are helping or hindering your communication.

-How to Use Spurs Humanely and Effectively
+How to Use Spurs the Right Way

 Using spurs correctly is all about finesse, not force.
 Think of them as a tool for having a more nuanced conversation with your horse, much like you use reins to communicate with their mouth.
 When used with skill and empathy, spurs can refine your aids and help your horse understand exactly what you’re asking.
 The goal is to use the lightest touch possible to get a response.
 It’s a skill that requires a quiet leg, an independent seat, and a deep understanding of how horses learn.